xelahjs/xelah/README.md

 ### @ster/type-perf-html

-An implementation of STE for editing PerfHtml, a block based format based on Epitelete/PERF.
+An implementation of STE for editing HtmlPerf, a block based format based on Epitelete/PERF.

 ## Pending packages